redwoodjs/redwoodjs-com-archive/docs/graphql.md

 - dt has some thoughts on this
 - insomnia -->

+## Security

+RedwoodJS already provides some best practices when deploying GraphQL to production, such as disabling the GraphQL Playground when you deploy and run in your production production environment.

+> Please come back soon where we will document more best practices when securing GraphQL as RedwoodJS reaches a v1.0 release candidate.
 ## FAQ

 ### Why Doesn't Redwood Use Something Like Nexus?